-Deen K. Chatterjee is Senior Advisor and Professorial Fellow in the S.J.Quinney College of Law and a Global Ethics Fellow at the Carnegie Council for Ethics in International Affairs in New York City.
+Deen K. Chatterjee is Senior Advisor and Professorial Fellow in the S.J.Quinney College of Law, a Global Ethics Fellow at the Carnegie Council for Ethics in International Affairs in New York City, and a Faculty Director and Mentor at the Oxford Human Rights Consortium.
 Earlier he was a member of the philosophy faculty at the University of Utah.
 He holds a Ph.D. from the University of Washington.
-His areas of specialization are justice and global initiative, ethics of war and peace, and philosophy of religion and culture.
+His areas of specialization are justice and global initiative, human security, ethics of war and peace, religion, and human rights.

 Professor Chatterjee has been twice awarded the Thomas D. Dee II Endowment Grant for Teaching Enhancement at the University of Utah, most recently in 2006-07.
 In addition, he is a recipient of the ASUU Student Choice Teaching Award in 2010-2011 and, also in the same year, the Annual Faculty Award from the Center for Disability Services in recognition of his support of students with disabilities on campus.
-In 2000, he was awarded the Barbara and Norman Tanner Faculty Mentor Grant for the Prevention of Violence.
+In 2007, he was awarded the Pax Natura Peace Prize and in 2000, he was awarded the Barbara and Norman Tanner Faculty Mentor Grant for the Prevention of Violence.

-Professor Chatterjee is the Faculty Advisor of SHIFT (Secular Humanism, Inquiry and Freethought)--a campus student organization.
+Professor Chatterjee was the Faculty Advisor of SHIFT (Secular Humanism, Inquiry and Freethought)--a campus student organization.
 Earlier, he was the Faculty Advisor of the campus chapters of Freethought Society and Amnesty International.

 Professor Chatterjee and the noted film producer/director Trent Harris were jointly awarded a Documentary Studies Grant at the University of Utah to make a film on the plight of child soldiers in Sierra Leone.
 The film, recently completed and featured in various events, is titled "Sierra Leone: Diamonds, Cannibals, Children with Guns."